-In 2009, Alex Ethier, the Canadian founder of Forestare—probably one of the few professional guitar ensembles in the world today-, and former conductor Pascal Cote, went down to Chile to work with us, giving two recitals presenting an exclusive program of only Canadian composers.
-This collaboration sparked the idea to bring back to Canada my piece “Arauco: por fuerte, principal y ponderosa… upon their return to Canada.
-The 45-minute suite was recorded by them and released at Atma Classique in 2010.
+In 2009, Alex Ethier, the founder of the Canadian guitar ensemble Forestare—probably one of the few professional guitar ensembles in the world today—and former conductor Pascal Cote, came to Chile to work with the EGCH.
+Forestare gave two performances of a program of works by Canadian composers only.
+This collaboration sparked the idea for Forestare to record Arauco: por fuerte, principal y ponderosa… upon their return to Canada.
+The 45-minute suite was recorded in 2010 and released on the Atma Classique label in 2012.

-More recently, in 2018, we invited Ben Verdery to Chile to coach us as a group (his piece GIVE was included in our third CD, Recinto de la Piedra).
-We had much fun, and all the members were when working with this incredible musician and how much fun was being had.
+More recently, in 2018, we invited Ben Verdery to Chile to coach the Ensamble de Guitarras de Chile (his piece GIVE was included in our third CD, Recinto de la Piedra).
+It was inspiring to watch how engaged all the members were when working with this incredible musician and how much fun was being had.